Water: From Vulnerability to Strength

 Singapore – The Global Hydrohub

 Singapore has also successfully hosted the Singapore International Water Week (SIWW) since 2008.
-The global platform to share and co-create innovative water solutions, stakeholders from the world’s water industry gather at SIWW to share business opportunities and showcase the latest water technologies.
-SIWW is part of the strategic programme of the Singapore Government to grow the water industry and develop water technologies.
+As the global platform for innovative water solutions, stakeholders from the world’s water industry gather at SIWW to share business opportunities, showcase the latest water technologies and co-create solutions.

 Explore collaborations and innovative water solutions within a vibrant ecosystem of companies, research institutions and water leaders.
 Experience Singapore’s “living laboratory” and learn how sustainable water management is essential to liveable cities.
 Shape the future of water and cities at SIWW, the world’s only integrated event on water and urban sustainability.